alexacallmebaka/dmc/README.md

-# DMC: The Drewno Mars Compiler 🕺
+# dmc: The Drewno Mars Compiler 🕺

 This project was created
 during the Fall 2023 offering of [EECS665: Compiler Construction](https://compilers.cool)